What’s Monsha and How Can It Help?

 Monsha vs. General AI Tools

-Monsha is a preferred choice over tools like ChatGPT or Claude because:
+Monsha is a preferred choice over tools like ChatGPT or Gemini because:

-No need for complex prompt engineering—you can often get by with minimal input.
+No need for complex prompt engineering—you can get by with minimal input.

-Leverages multiple AI models (OpenAI, Claude, DALL-E, etc.) based on the task.
+Leverages multiple AI models (from OpenAI, Claude, Gemini, Perplexity, etc.) based on the task.

 Designed specifically for teachers, built around teacher workflows.